lfbn/base-model/README.md

    * isFloat
    * isString
    * isBoolean
- * Model to array conversion, preserving hidden attributes.
+ * Model to array and JSON conversion, preserving hidden attributes.
  * Define attributes using arrays of data.
  * Can define, when validation fails, if an exception is thrown.
  * Can define if data should be validated or not.